 impacts.

-Together, these institutions and the mining
+Together, these institutions and the contributor

 community should form a cohesive set of diverse